My favorite paperless kitchen tips and tricks to help eliminate paper waste and toxins.

 WHAT IS A PAPERLESS KITCHEN?

 I do not have a zero waste kitchen.
-Basically the paperless kitchen eliminates paper napkins, paper towels and paper plates (for the most part).
+Basically my paperless kitchen eliminates paper napkins, paper towels and paper plates (for the most part).

 This post contains affiliate links, which means if you purchase a product using one of these links it will help support this blog, at no cost to you.
 Thank you for supporting this blog!